ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

 ### `GroupBy()` Function Evaluation

 Starting in version 5.2, the LINQ method `GroupBy()` can take a switch statement or a method as an argument.
-The statement or method's return value must be an `Action<ITimePeriodBuilder>`.

 * In this example, we pass `GroupBy()` a switch statement.
 {CODE GroupBy_Switch@DocumentExtensions\TimeSeries\Querying\AggregationAndProjections.cs /}